thejud/text-processing-cookbook/README.md

 Here's a partial log line.
 I typically use key=value format in my log as well, as they are both clear and easy to parse.

     2017-11-20T15:33.16 DEBUG component.func line=9,241,821 per_sec=22,142

 I wanted to get the average of these per_second values, and so I wrote a little filter to extract the number:

     head log -1 | perl -nE'/per_sec=(\S+)/ and say $1'
-     22142
+     22,142

 However that gave me output like "22,124", which wasn't yet ready for averaging.
-So I spend a minute or two fiddling with the filter and ended up with the follwing:
+So I spent a minute or two fiddling with the filter and ended up with the follwing:

     cat log | perl -nE'/per_sec=(\S+)/ and do { ( $a =$1 ) =~ s/,//g; say $a}'

 Not too bad, and with a bit more golfing I could have gotten it down to something shorter.
-However, splitting it up would have made it even easier:
+However, splitting this procedure up into two separate transformations would have made it much easier:

     head -1 log | perl -nE'/per_sec=(\S+)/ and say $1' | tr -d ','
      22142